awneshsingh/PC428-Tropical-Meteorology/README.md

 $ exit
 ```

+## Jupyter Notebook

+The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

+You can open Jupyter Notebook using either of the following:
+1. From the *Start* menu, click on **Anaconda3 (64-bit)** and select **Jupyter Notebook (Anaconda3)**.
+Jupyter Notebook will open in your default Internet Browser.
+2. From the *Start* menu, click on **Anaconda Navigator (Anaconda3)**.
+A new window of Anaconda Navigator will open.
+Search for Jupyter Notebook and click on **Launch**.
+Jupyter Notebook will open in your default Internet Browser.

 ## Some Exercises

 There are numerous Python exercises to try out fron the internet.
 Some of the good ones are listed below: